The Florida Everblades Hockey Club History

 Karmanos resides in the Detroit area with his wife Danialle, and their sons Socrates, Leonidas, Spiros and Aristides.
 He now has seven sons and nine grandchildren.

-Craig Brush, the President of the Florida Everblades, along with partners Peter Karmanos and Thomas Thewes, founded the Everblades and Germain Arena in 1998.
+Craig Brush, the President & General Manager of the Florida Everblades, along with partners Peter Karmanos and Thomas Thewes, founded the Everblades and Germain Arena in 1998.
 Brush, a native of Milton, Ontario, oversees all aspects of both the hockey club and the sports complex.

 The Everblades won the Kelly Cup and the ECHL Championship in 2012, and have reigned as conference champions three times.
 During the 2003-04 season, the Everblades captured the Eastern Conference title and made their first ever trip to the Kelly Cup Finals, and followed that up by becoming the first team in ECHL history to make back-to-back trips to the Kelly Cup Finals after capturing the 2004-05 American Conference Championship.
 Florida was also awarded the regular season championship and the Brabham Cup following the 1998-99 season when they finished with a club record 108 points.